Yala National Park

 Yala National Park that consists of five blocks is the most visited and second largest national park in Sri Lanka.
 Though Yala spreads over an area of 1260 square kilometers, only one fifth of the area is open to the visitors.
-Four-fifths of the park is designated a Strict Natural Reserve.
-Adjoining the eastern border of the park is Yala East National Park (Kumana).
+Four-fifths of the park is a strictly designated Natural Reserve.
+Adjoining the eastern border of the park is Kumana.

 |Block||Extent||Year the block is added onto the park|

 26,418 hectares (102.00 sq mi)